John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project.md

 ## Student Activity

+Write a console app with class MathUtils with one method GetAverage.
+Add unit test project, write 3 unit tests to test GetAverage.

+## Student Activity

 In our course, we will eventually be building a WPF (gui) app using the budget code files, however…

 * Out of 60-some tests, there are some failing tests!